Nicolas Moufarrege in Time and Space

 RSVP is required.
 RSVP here.

-Dean Daderko, Contemporary Arts Museum Houston; Larissa Harris, Queens Museum; Negar Azimi, Bidoun; Michael C. Vazquez, Bidoun; Kaelen Wilson-Goldie, Bidoun; Esther McGowan, Visual AIDS; Kyle Croft, Visual AIDS; Blake Paskal, Visual AIDS; Lindsey Berfond, Queens Museum
+Hosted by: Dean Daderko, Contemporary Arts Museum Houston; Larissa Harris, Queens Museum; Negar Azimi, Bidoun; Michael C. Vazquez, Bidoun; Kaelen Wilson-Goldie, Bidoun; Esther McGowan, Visual AIDS; Kyle Croft, Visual AIDS; Blake Paskal, Visual AIDS; Lindsey Berfond, Queens Museum

 Bidoun is an award-winning publishing and curatorial project with a focus on the Middle East and its diasporas.
 To date, Bidoun’s initiatives have included a quarterly literary and arts journal, books, exhibitions, screenings, readings and symposia, as well as an itinerant library.
 A monograph about the late Iranian avant-garde theater director Reza Abdoh, co-published with MoMA PS1, KW Institute, and Hatje Cantz, is forthcoming.